Observations & historical notes

 Scarabs bewitched ancient Egypt.
 Now their existence is under threat.
 Two local academics entwine biology and history in a book - about belief in magic, scientific discovery, and how Scarabaeodea have continued to inform our view of the natural world.
 An unusual and informative read.

 South Africa, like many other places, is also experiencing a sharp decline in insects numbers.
 How bad is it?

 and Eugene Marais

 POACHER: IN THE ABALONE UNDERWORLD

 Local environmental / social stories rarely get told as well as they do in this book.

 A brief history of Cape Town's early laundry workers at the Platteklip Stream & creation of its Wash-houses.

-The Wash-houses on Platteklip Stream are now a unique National Park guest house close to the heart of the city.
-What social forces led to their creation?
+The Wash-houses on Platteklip Stream are now a National Park guest house close to the heart of the city.
+Read their backstory here.

 7 Feb 2018